toptensoftware/flashy/flashy/README.md

 in a non-default (ie: high) baud rate mode after a failed or cancelled flash operation.
 Normally, half a second after a failed flash the bootloader will revert to the default baud rate and the heart beat indicator will re-appear.

+## Idle Time Reset

+If the bootloader detects an idle time period while in non-default baud rate, or when the CPU frequency has been boosted (typically after a failed boot) it will automatically reset itself to the default baud rate and original CPU frequency.

+This puts the boot loader back in its original state, ready for a new upload attempt.
+This ready state is indicated by the heartbeat signal on the activity LED.

+The idle time period can be tweaked with the `--resetBaudTimeout` command line option.

+## Delayed Starts

+Sometimes you'll need time between uploading a program image and the program starting.
+There are two ways to do this:

+1. Use `--goDelay:NNN` where NNN is a number of milliseconds the bootloaded will stall for after the upload, but before starting the program
+2. Use `--noGo` - this will cause the bootloader to accept the uploaded program but doesn't start it.
+   To later manually start the program, use the `--go` option.

+The `--goDelay` is particularly handy for giving time to start a serial monitor program so he start of the program's debug log isn't missed.